railsbridge-boston/railsbridge-boston/views/installfest/create_a_heroku_account.markdown

 ## 7. Install the gittyup gem

-The `gittyup` gem is a optional shortcut for executing git commits.
+The `gittyup` gem is a shortcut for executing git commits.

 ```text
 gem install gittyup